Gold Coast Suns

-The club has been playing in the AFL since the 2011 season, having been founded as the league's 17th active club by a consortium formerly known as "GC17" and being granted a licence to join the AFL on 31 March 2009.
-The team play home matches at Carrara Stadium (known for commercial purposes as "Metricon Stadium") and have their training and administrative facilities located at the adjacent Gold Coast Sports and Leisure Centre.
-The club is one of two AFL clubs based in Queensland, the other being its main rival, the Brisbane Lions.
-The Suns also field teams in the AFL Women's competition and the Victorian Football League.
+Founded in 2009, the club has been playing in the AFL since the 2011 season.
+It plays home matches at Carrara Stadium (known for commercial purposes as People First Stadium) and has its training and administrative facilities located at the adjacent Gold Coast Sports and Leisure Centre.
+The club is one of two AFL clubs based in Queensland, the other being its main rival, the Brisbane Lions, which it competes against in the QClash.

+In addition to the men's team, the Suns field other teams, including an AFL Women's side, a reserves side in the Victorian Football League, and a Gold Coast Suns Academy side consisting of the club's best junior development signings.
+It also competes in Division 2 of the men's, women's underage championships, and the Talent League.